brosky-ie/Simple-Money-Transaction/README.md

-# Simple-Money-Transaction
-Basic atm transaction.

-Use java IDE for runtime.

-Change the container class (Title after public class)

-The java file only contains the script.
-The class file is the java compiled script.
-When using VSC.
-Open terminal.
-Type cd "folder directory to your class file/java compiled script".
-Afterwards, open the terminal then type Java "file name i.e. PorkMenudo".
+This is a basic ATM program written in Java.

+To run the program, use a Java IDE or the command line.

+If you change the class name (the word after `public class`), make sure the file name matches.

+In VS Code:
+1. Open the terminal and go to the folder where your `.class` file is saved.
+2. Run the program by typing `java PorkMenudo` (or your class name) and pressing Enter.